acurrysauce/Form-5500-Analysis/README.md

 # Form-5500-Analysis
-An exploration into the Form 5500 data sets made employee benefit plans made available by way of the Freedom of Information Act.
+An exploration into employee benefit plans.
+Form 5500 data sets made available by way of the Freedom of Information Act.